Boundary Waters Canoe Area Wilderness Act: Mining restrictions

 Mining became restricted in the BWCA and the Secretary of Agriculture has the authority to acquire mineral rights in the Wilderness and along three road corridors in a 222000 acre Mining Protection Area.

 Quotas

 The Act also established quotas for daytime use of motorboats on the lakes where they are permitted.
 Cabin owners, resorts, and their guests are exempt on their own lakes.
 The quotas are based on criteria such as the size and configuration of each lake.
 The quotas may not exceed the annual average actual annual motorboat use of the calendar years 1976, 1977, and 1978 for each lake and must take into account fluctuations in use during different seasons.

 Amendments

 Although the BWCA Wilderness Act was never officially amended, several attempts were made between 1979 and 1982 by the state of Minnesota.
-All of these were eventually upheld by the 8th District Court.
+All of these were eventually upheld by the United States Court of Appeals for the Eighth Circuit.
 The Supreme Court of the United States refused to review this opinion in 1982.